-You can create a MATLAB® interface to 64-bit shared libraries based on C++98 and commonly occurring C++11 features.
+You can create a MATLAB® interface to 64-bit compiled libraries based on C++98 and commonly occurring C++11 features.
 However, if a library contains the following data types or language features, then the functionality is not included in the MATLAB interface to the library.
 You might be able to include this functionality by creating a wrapper header file.
 For more information, see C++ Limitation Workaround Examples.

 Any type with a size greater than 64 bits, for example

 Pointers or references to enumerations